 As humans we worry about being judged, we seek approval from others and we like to please people.
-Basically we want to fit in and not be the odd one out.
+Basically, we want to fit in and not be the odd one out.
 Yet the reality is when you worry about what others think of you, you hold yourself back from being yourself and doing what you love.
-Life becomes lot easier once you learn to stop caring about what other people think of you.
+Life becomes a lot easier once you learn to stop caring about what other people think of you.
 Because nothing should have the power to hold you back in life.
 Nobody should take away your confidence and stop you from living out your dreams.

 4. Remember that you’re in control

 You’re in control of your life, you’re the reason why you’re happy and you’re the reason why you’re sad.
 You have control over what you do and what you say.
 If you’re not happy with something in your life then you have the ability to change it, whether that be your job, your friends, your diet, your routine or your habits.
-There may be things in life which are difficult but in the end you’re in control of your life and your happiness.
+There may be things in life which are difficult but in the end, you’re in control of your life and your happiness.

 5. Unfollow negative people

 Only follow accounts which inspire, motivate and connect with you.
-I also think when you follow too many accounts on social media you end up loosing sight of what’s important to you online, because your page is taken over by so many accounts you’re going to miss out on what your friends and family have posted.
+I also think when you follow too many accounts on social media you end up losing sight of what’s important to you online because your page is taken over by so many accounts you’re going to miss out on what your friends and family have posted.
 If any accounts which you follow bring you any negative feelings then you need to unfriend, unfollow and unsubscribe from them.
 This is the same for real life too, if anyone’s really draining your energy, if someone isn’t being a good friend, it’s time to distance yourself and protect yourself from that negative energy.